iainonline/meshtastic_weather_works/README.md

 - Check ACK callback is registered: Look for "ACK tracking enabled" at startup
 - Try increasing `ack_wait_time` to 60 seconds for slow mesh networks
 - Verify target node is responding: Check if you receive any ACK callbacks
+- **Use Menu Option 7** (Listen to Mesh) to verify packets are being received at all
+- Check `ack_debug.log` for detailed ACK tracking information
+- Common cause: Target node not sending ACK responses (verify their settings)

+**No packets received (New in v2.0):**
+- **Use Menu Option 7** to watch for live mesh traffic
+- If no packets appear, possible causes:
+  - Other nodes out of range
+  - Other nodes powered off
+  - LoRa radio not receiving (hardware issue)
+  - USB connection problem
+  - Wrong channel/frequency configuration
+- Verify with: `meshtastic --nodes` (should show other nodes)
+- Test packet reception with the included `test_reception.py` script

 **Messages appearing on LongFast (New in v2.0):**
 - Set `channel_index = 0` in config.ini to use primary channel
 - Restart the program after changing channel setting

+**PKI encryption not working:**
+- Verify public keys are correctly entered in config.ini (base64 format)
+- Use Options menu → Scan/Update Public Keys to auto-import
+- Ensure target nodes have PKI enabled: `meshtastic --set security.public_key true`
+- Check that recipient node shows your public key in their node list
 - Verify with another node that messages are on correct channel

 **PKI encryption not working (New in v2.0):**